-Whale watching trip, first official Blue Boat in Lanzarote
+Whales and Dolphins watching boat trip, first official Blue Boat in Lanzarote.

-The great abundance of cetaceans throughout the year in our waters, is mainly due to three factors:
+The great abundance of cetaceans throughout the year in Lanzarote waters, is mainly due to three factors:

-- The abundance of food, especially fish and squids and other cephalopods.
+- Abundance of food, especially fish and squids and other cephalopods.

-- The average wáter temperature varies between 17ºC. and 24ºC.
+- Average water temperature varies between 17ºC. and 24ºC.

 - The depth of these waters, wich has an average of 500m, with a máximum depth of about 1500m.

-At last 28 species are reported in Canarian archipelago waters.
+At least 28 species of cetaceans are reported in Canarian archipelago waters.